Tropical Storm Iota forms, could follow Eta’s deadly path

 “I mean, it was disaster,” Taggart said.
 “I mean, I came out here.
 My boat's just up against the seawall, just smashing, smashing ...
 I need to get another boat.
 I want to be back on the water, (my dog) wants to be back on the water.”

-Eta was the 28th named storm of a busy Atlantic hurricane season, tying the 2005 record for named storms.
-Theta, the 29th, was centered Friday south-southeast of the Azores, and moving east with top sustained winds of 60 mph (95 kph).
+Eta was the 28th named storm of this year's hurricane season, tying the 2005 record for named storms.
+Theta, the 29th, was centered Friday night south-southeast of the Azores, and moving east with top sustained winds of 50 mph (85 kph).

 This story has been corrected.
 The meteorologist's name is Sandy LaCorte, not LaCourte.